Harley98-22/Harley98-22/README.md

 <!--
 **Harley98-22/Harley98-22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-## Hi there 👋
+# Hi, I'm Harley! 👋

-I'm Harley!
 I'm passionate about software development, technology, and learning new things every day.

 - 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on beginner-friendly Python projects, automation tools, or small web apps where I can learn and grow my skills alongside others.